huri000/SwiftEntryKit/README.md

 ## What's New?
 ### 🌑 `1.1.0` - let it be dark
-`SwiftEntryKit` is now dark mode ready, and a dark interface style is supported pre iOS 13 and Xcode 11!
+`SwiftEntryKit` is now dark mode ready, and user interface styles are supported pre iOS 13 / Xcode 11!
 ### 🤖 `1.0.4` - automata
 Accessibility in presets is now supported, enabling all kinds of robotic activity for host projects.